 Step 4: Create A Preset Of The Second Half Of The Process

 Create a second preset using the same method you used for the first.
-Click on New Style, add a name, check the relevant boxes, then click OK.
+Click on New Style, add a name, check the relevant boxes, and then click OK.

 Step 5: Apply The Layer Style Presets

+First, add your object to a different background.
 Convert the object layer to a smart object by right-clicking or Control + clicking and choosing Convert to Smart object as you did in the previous section.

-Then open the Layer Styles window by double-clicking on the layer.
+Then, open the Layer Styles window by double-clicking on the layer.
 In the window, open the Styles panel at the top left to find your saved presets.
+Select the First Half preset and click OK to add it to the object.

 Create a new smart object using the same process as before.
 Then, open the Layer Styles window, select the Second Half preset, and click OK.

 You will have now added the layer style effects necessary for the chrome effect.
+You will need to manually add in the Curves adjustment layer or copy it from the previous document.